The Strategic PMO: Moving from a Support Function to a Value Creation Lever

 Decision-making authority

-Powers of governance, resource allocation and standards enforcement must be clearly defined.
-Without this, the PMO runs the risk of being bypassed or ignored.
+Governance, resource allocation, and standards enforcement powers must be clearly defined.
+Without this, the PMO risks being bypassed or ignored.

-• visit services it provides (methodology, reporting, governance, coaching...)
+• The services it provides (methodology, reporting, governance, coaching...)

-• which remains the responsibility of project teams
+• what remains of the responsibility of Project teams

 3. Roles and resources

-An effective PMO must be composed of profiles combining project management expertise and organizational influencing skills.
+An effective PMO should be made up of profiles combining Project management expertise and organisational influence capabilities.

 Examples of roles: